- Major: Pharmacy

-Singing with the Royal Pitches, an all-female a cappella group.
+Singing with the Royal Pitches, UB’s all-female a cappella group.

 As far back as sixth grade, Kristen Mazurkiewicz has tried to find a way to deal with their debilitating pain.
 Eventually, her journey led her to the University at Buffalo.

 “I always tell my mom, ‘I’m becoming a pharmacist so I can change the world,’” said Kristen.
 “How that is going to work, I don’t know.”

 But she’s off to a good start.
 Whether collaborating with Habitat for Humanity as part of her Honors Colloquium, reformatting computers for Buffalo Public School kids, or lending a hand in a campaign aiming to stomp out domestic violence by performing at awareness events with the Royal Pitches, an all-female a cappella group at UB, Kristen is already making an impact locally.
 But she’s thinking bigger.